CharlesHolbrow/vst-chunk-inspector/README.md

 ### Block 2

 The raw VST plugin state.
-For VST3 plugins, there is a mysterious extra 8 bytes at the beginning and end of the chunk.
+For VST3 plugins, there is an extra 8 bytes at the beginning of the chunk

-In a preliminary test, The last 8 bytes were all `0x00`.
-However, the second byte of the first 8 bytes is critical for loading the plugin correctly.

 ```
 // REAPER adds 8 bytes  | on the 9th byte, the VST state as reported by the plugin begins.
 I verified by comparing with with my own plugin host.